 Layout is a critical portion of good power supply design.
-There are several signal paths that conduct fast changing currents or voltages that can interact with stray inductance or parasitic capacitance to generate noise or degrade performance.
-See Figure 68 for a PCB layout example.
+There are several signal paths that conduct fast-changing currents or voltages that interact with stray inductance or parasitic capacitance to generate noise or degrade performance.
+To reduce parasitic effects, bypass the VIN pin to ground with a low-ESR ceramic bypass-capacitor with X5R or X7R dielectric.
+Minimize the loop area formed by the bypass-capacitor connections, the VIN pin, and the anode of the catch diode.
+See Figure 73 for a PCB layout example.
+Tie the GND pin directly to the thermal pad under the IC.

-- To reduce parasitic effects, the VIN pin should be bypassed to ground with a low ESR ceramic bypass capacitor with X5R or X7R dielectric. - Care must be taken to minimize the loop area formed by the bypass capacitor connections, the VIN pin, and the anode of the catch diode.
-The SW pin should be routed to the cathode of the catch diode and to the output inductor.
-Since the SW connection is the switching node, the catch diode and output inductor should be located close to the SW pin, and the area of the PCB conductor minimized to prevent excessive capacitive coupling. - The GND pin should be tied directly to the thermal pad under the IC.
-The thermal pad should be connected to internal PCB ground planes using multiple vias directly under the IC. - For operation at full rated load, the top side ground area must provide adequate heat dissipating area. - The RT/CLK pin is sensitive to noise so the RT resistor should be located as close as possible to the IC and routed with minimal lengths of trace. - The additional external components can be placed approximately as shown. - It may be possible to obtain acceptable performance with alternate PCB layouts, however this layout has been shown to produce good results and is meant as a guideline.
+Connect the thermal pad to internal PCB ground planes using multiple vias directly under the IC.
+Route the SW pin to the cathode of the catch diode and to the output inductor.
+Because the SW connection is the switching node, locate the catch diode and output inductor close to the SW pins, and the area of the PCB conductor minimized to prevent excessive capacitive coupling.
+For operation at full rated load, ensure the top-side ground area provides adequate heat dissipating area.
+The RT/CLK pin is sensitive to noise so locate and rout the RT resistor as close as possible to the IC with minimal lengths of trace, respectively.
+The additional external components are placed approximately as shown.
+Obtaining acceptable performance with alternate PCB layouts is possible, however this layout produces good results and TI intends it as a guideline.